corb555/Task-Score/README.md

 # Overview of Components

-These components work with the Opsive Behavior Utility Selector:
+These components work together to provide a task score to Utility Selector:

 - *Task Score* - This task provides the score for an activity to the BD Utility Selector based on the weights you assign to various attributes.
 The Utility Selector then runs the activity with the highest score.
-Behavior Designer  global variables are used as the components of the score for a task.
+Behavior Designer global variables are used as the attributes of the score for a task.
-- *Distance* - This component determines if key object types are visible (healthpacks, etc), calculates their distance, and makes their location and distance available as Behavior Designer variables.
-This also provides an Explore attribute which indicates that no useful objects or few useful objects have been found.
+- *Distance* - This component determines if key object types are visible (player, healthpacks, etc), calculates their distance, and makes their location and distance available as Behavior Designer variables.
+This also provides an Explore attribute which indicates that no key objects objects have been found and exploring would be useful.
-- *FPS Variables* - This component makes it easy to access variables used in a basic FPS type game in Behavior Designer such as Ammunition amount, Weapon strength, Health, Explore, and Anger level.
+- *FPS Variables* - This component makes it easy to access variables used in a basic FPS type game in Behavior Designer such as Ammunition amount, Weapon strength, Health, Explore, and Anger level all scaled from 0 to 100.
 This component would be modified to track the scoring attributes specific to your particular game.
-This component also increases the anger attribute of the Agent in the BD Attribute Manager when the agent is attacked.

 # *Component Details*